Ontario Loan Agreement Template | Free Download & Legal Guide

 Ontario Loan Agreement is the safest way to protect your money when lending to someone—whether it’s a friend, family member, or business partner.

-Imagine lending ₹3–4 lakh (around $5,000 CAD) to a friend.
+Imagine lending $5,000 CAD to a friend.
 Everything feels fine—until repayment gets delayed or denied.
-Without a written agreement, things can quickly become stressful and confusing.
+Without a formal written agreement executed in compliance with the Ontario Evidence Act, proving the exact parameters of the debt obligation can become an evidentiary nightmare in a court of law.

 Free Ontario Loan Agreement Template